tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

   holdout method, cross-validation—apply equally well to numeric prediction.
 But the basic quality measure offered by the error rate is no longer appropriate: errors are not simply present or absent, they come in different sizes.

-* **Mean-squared error (MSE)** is the principal and most commonly used measure; some- times the square root is taken to give it the same dimensions as the predicted value itself.
+* **Mean-squared error (MSE)** is the principal and most commonly used measure; some-times the square root is taken to give it the same dimensions as the predicted value itself.
-    * **Mean absolute error (MAE)** is an alternative: just average the magnitude of the indi- vidual errors without taking account of their sign.
+    * **Mean absolute error (MAE)** is an alternative: just average the magnitude of the individual errors without taking account of their sign.
     * Mean-squared error tends to exaggerate the effect of outliers—instances whose prediction error is larger than the others—
-    * But absolute error does not have this effect: all sizes of error are trea- ted evenly according to their magnitude.
+    * But absolute error does not have this effect: all sizes of error are treated evenly according to their magnitude.

-* Sometimes it is the relative rather than absolute error values that are of impor- tance.
+* Sometimes it is the relative rather than absolute error values that are of importance.
     * For example, if a 10% error is equally important whether it is an error of 50 in a prediction of 500 or an error of 0.2 in a prediction of 2, then averages of absolute error will be meaningless: relative errors are appropriate.
       This effect would be taken into account by using the relative errors in the mean-squared error calculation or the